riccardomocchetti/functional-programming-with-aws-lambda/README.md

 # Cloud Native Functional Programming with AWS Lambda
+In this post I would like to share architecture and programming pattern I've been using to build Cloud Native application.
+The usecase I'm going to present is a Serverless REST application deployed in AWS.
+I want to show how by adopting specific AWS components and programming paradighms we can increase the reliablility of the applications we write, while also increasing their mainteinability.

+In particular I'm going to focus on AWS Lambda and Functional Programming (FP).

+If you are already familiar with FP and already know concepts like currying, monads, either, task, then feel free to skip a few sections and go to __Composing the Service__.
+If you are only interested in running a working example you can find the code in this [repository](https://github.com/riccardomocchetti/functional-programming-with-aws-lambda).

 ## Why Functional Programming (FP)
 Whenever you talk to an experienced functional programmer, you watch a keynote or you read about FP on other blog posts, people tend to list the benefits of adopting FP as follows.